My name is Amy Porterfield.

 Which is why I stopped consulting and got used to a camera instead.

-I started my social media journey with many long hours Twitter.
+I started my social media journey with many long hours on Twitter.
 I started a blog, too—and recorded my first cringe-worthy videos.
 But even those early videos were game-changers.